Networking is usually pretty “all or nothing.” Either someone avoids it like Comic Sans, or they put their all into it.

 Or say you have decided to target freelance virtual assistants, but join a general Facebook group for online business, including some VAs.
 Or you’re focusing on realtors and only work with local clients, but join a national LinkedIn group.

-It can end up being a waste of time.
 Even if there are some VAs in that Facebook group you joined, you’ll have to talk to and meet a lot of other group members to find them.
 And if you show up to any Facebook event, you have no idea who’s going to be there and if they’re even in jobs where they’d need a web designer.

 Can you eventually get lucky and meet a good prospect?
 Of course.